1944 Nobel Prize in Literature: Nominations

+Prize decision

+Johannes V. Jensen had been nominated for the prize numerous times since 1925 and was considered by the Nobel committee as a strong contender since 1940.
+Committee chair Per Hallström opposed a prize to Jensen for his modernist tendencies that Hallström found "repulsive" and "brutal".
+Committee members Anders Österling and Sigfrid Siwertz advocated a prize to Jensen and eventually won support within the Swedish Academy to award him the 1944 Nobel Prize in Literature.
+The New York Times reported that Anders Österling days before the announcement had revealed that Ernest Hemingway, Willa Cather, John Steinbeck and Gabriela Mistral were among the contenders for the 1944 prize.

 Award ceremony

 On 10 December 1944 a luncheon was held at the Waldorf-Astoria in New York in place of the customary ceremony in Stockholm.
 Per Hallström, chairman of the Nobel committee of the Swedish Academy, delivered a lecture on the Nobel Prize laureate in literature that was broadcast the same day.
 Unable to attend the 1944 award ceremony, Johannes V. Jensen received his prize at Stockholm on 10 December 1945.